Businesses try to coax Trump from tariffs brink, aides quarrel

 Companies that use cans for products like drinks or soup were among the most vocal opponents.

-“Like most brewers, we are selling an increasing amount of our beers in aluminium cans and this action will cause aluminium prices to rise and is likely to lead to job losses across the beer industry,” said MillerCoors spokesman Colin Wheeler.
+“Like most brewers, we are selling an increasing amount of our beers in aluminum cans and this action will cause aluminum prices to rise and is likely to lead to job losses across the beer industry,” said MillerCoors spokesman Colin Wheeler.

 Can manufacturers plan to pressure lawmakers and administration officials next week.